Tchatchu5/Extension-process-for-steklov-eigenvalues-of-hypersurfaces-of-revolution/README.md

-# Steklov problem on hypersurfaces of revolution: numerical experiment
+# Steklov problem on hypersurfaces of revolution: numerical experiments

 We are interested in the Steklov problem on hypersurfaces of revolution in the Euclidean space.
 While investigating it, we discovered a strange phenomenon.